ryndaniels/effective-devops/preso.md

 * Circle back

 ---

 # Common purpose

 * appropriate goal based on length of time

 ---

 # Defined Beliefs

 ---

 # Empowered

 ---

+# Smarter Teams Build Better Value[^1]

+* Lots of Communication
+* Contribute equally to team's discussions
+* Theory of Mind
+* Increased diversity

+[^1]: Engel, David et al. 'Reading The Mind In The Eyes Or Reading Between The Lines?
+Theory Of Mind Predicts Collective Intelligence Equally Well Online And Face-To-Face'.
+PLoS ONE 9.12 (2014): e115212.
+Web.
+26 May 2015.
+---

 # Code Review

 * max 90 minute in 1 setting

 ---

 # Pairing

 * agile software development